 - Track performance at the store and store-group level for compliance scorecards

-DSD is more common for vendors with high-velocity, lower-SKU-count products where the cost of frequent small shipments justifies maintaining a DSD network.
-Most general merchandise vendors ship through Kroger distribution centers rather than operating DSD.
+DSD makes sense for high-velocity, lower-SKU-count products—enough volume that frequent small shipments justify maintaining your own delivery network.
+Most general merchandise vendors skip it and ship through Kroger distribution centers instead.

 How a 3PL Handles Kroger Compliance